-Children below the age of 12 are generally not regarded to be mature enough to understand their rights and the implications of a subject access request.
+Primary Schools in Trust: Children below the age of 12 are generally not regarded to be mature enough to understand their rights and the implications of a subject access request.
 Therefore, most subject access requests from parents or carers of pupils at our school may be granted without the express permission of the pupil.
 This is not a rule and a pupil's ability to understand their rights will always be judged on a case-by-case basis.

-Children aged 12 and above are generally regarded to be mature enough to understand their rights and the implications of a subject access request.
+Secondary Schools in Trust: Children aged 12 and above are generally regarded to be mature enough to understand their rights and the implications of a subject access request.
 Therefore, most subject access requests from parents or carers of pupils at our school may not be granted without the express permission of the pupil.
 This is not a rule and a pupil's ability to understand their rights will always be judged on a case-by-case basis.